drexed/lite-query/README.md

 Use `rails g query NAME` will generate the following file: `../app/queries/[name]_query.rb`

-*(This will also add available test framework files if detected)*

-You will then need to fill this class with the required `execute` method
+You will then need to fill this class with the required `execute` method as shown below:

 ```ruby
 class AgeQuery < ApplicationQuery